roberthoenig/FirstOrderLogic.jl/README.md

   only formulas that can be expressed as a conjunction of [horn clauses](https://en.wikipedia.org/wiki/Horn_clause).
 This is sufficient for many real world applications, but it's not mathematically complete.
 PROLOG thereby trades completeness for computation time.
   `FirstOrderLogic.jl` does not make that trade.
 It is slow, but complete.

+## Roadmap

+The following features are work in progress:
+* A highly optimized, parallelizable version of the satisfiability checker `is_satisfiable()`.
+* A deadsimple webapp for the satisfiability checker `is_satisfiable()`.

+Any and all external contributions are most welcome!

 [codecov-img]: https://codecov.io/gh/roberthoenig/FirstOrderLogic.jl/branch/master/graph/badge.svg
 [codecov-url]: https://codecov.io/gh/roberthoenig/FirstOrderLogic.jl